Zamiell/stardew-valley/Min-Max_Guide.md

 ### Weather Modifications

 * The best fishing spot for non-rainy days is the mountain lake.
-  * This is because the easiest fish are here and perfect catches are the best way to level up the fishing skill.
+  * Not only does it have the highest best gold per hour ratio, it also has the easiest difficulty fish.
+Perfect catches are the best way to level up the fishing skill.
 * The best fishing spot for rainy days is the forest river.
   * This is because Catfish sell for 200g.
 They are difficult to catch with low fishing skill, but you should still be able to catch around 50% of them.
 * Rain will occur randomly on different days, depending on the RNG seed of your particular save file.